xkjyeah/vue-google-maps/README.md

 </script>
 ```

-Add options with the options property:
+Control the options of the map with the options property:

 Example of [MapOptions](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions):
  ```vue